bebopjmm/dnd5e-campaigns/hunters_of_damned/taskPlanning.md

 ## Characters

-- [/] rework Ihrin as a dhampir with linkage to vampire story line
+- [x] rework Ihrin as a dhampir with linkage to vampire story line

 ### Story Arcs linking the PCs to the modules
 - [ ] craft a golem/frankenstein linkage for Torrin